ideasonpurpose/basic-wordpress-vagrant/README.md

 1. Download the [zip archive](https://github.com/ideasonpurpose/basic-wordpress-vagrant/archive/master.zip) or clone this repo
 2. Unzip and rename the directory to `yoursite.dev`
 3. Add your WordPress project to the `site` directory (or replace site with a clone)
-4. Copy a MySQL dumpfile somewhere.
-We'll find it and load it into the database
+4. Optionally copy a MySQL dumpfile into the project directory
 5. Run `vagrant up`

 When the Vagrant environment is provisioned a fresh install of WordPress will be applied to the `site` directory. **Any changes to core files or default themes will be lost.** But those files should really never be changed anyway, this behavior is very much deliberate.

 ## Advantages
-From a "cold boot" a Vagrant environment should be ready to go in under a minute.
+From a "cold boot" your new Vagrant environment should be ready to go in under a minute.
 Other popular WordPress Vagrant projects take much, much longer.

 The base box was generated from the [ideasonpurpose/basic-wordpress-box](https://github.com/ideasonpurpose/basic-wordpress-box) project.

 ## Extras

+For best results, the following additions are highly recommended.

 * The [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin is highly recommended.
 `vagrant plugin install vagrant-hostsupdater`